The Holocaust in Bulgaria: 1944

-Labour Service
+Labour service

-The Law for Protection of the Nation creates precedents and inconsistencies with other Bulgarian laws, including the Law on Military Forces.
-Many Jews who have been assigned to the military have to be released from service.
-They return to their homes and freely indulge in their peacetime activities.
-The Civilian Mobilization Directorate in a report recommends the Jews, that had to be recruited in the military to be redirected to the state Labor Force – a special branch, established in 1920, militarised in 1940 and existing until 2000.
-Shortly after this report, a special ordinance was promulgated governing the service of the Jews in the army, which stipulates that they will be called up for employment under the Military Forces Law.
-They were recruited in companies in which along the soldiers, can serve sergeants and officers with Jewish descent.
-They are recruited to do their regular labour service and the ones called for training have all the obligations and rights set out in the 1936 Disciplinary Code for Employment.
-To this end, Major-General Anton Ganev, the Chief of the Labor Force, issues an order defining the structure and composition in terms of the recruited for training and service, as well as the mobilised ranks.
-In an complementary order from 18 April 1941 Gen. Ganev points out that the relations with the Jews must be based on strictly established legal norms.
-Having in mind that most of the recruited Jews have not used on physical work they were required to meet at least 50% of the norm in the first week, 66% in the second, 75% in the third and from the third to work in accordance with the established standards.
-The Jewish workers have all the obligations and enjoy all the rights that the Bulgarian workers have.
-With an order from 14 July 1941 Gen. Ganev defines their salary, and with another order the sergeants and officers from Jewish descent get 15 days home leave in August and September 1941.
+The Law for Protection of the Nation created precedents and inconsistencies with other Bulgarian laws, including the Law on Military Forces.
+Many Jews who were assigned to the military had to be released from service.
+They returned to their homes and resumed their peacetime activities.
+The Civilian Mobilization Directorate recommended in a report that Jews subject to recruitment in the military be redirected to the state Labor Force – a special branch, established in 1920, militarised in 1940 and existing until 2000.

+Shortly after this report, a special ordinance was promulgated governing the service of the Jews in the army, which stipulated that they would be called up for employment under the Military Forces Law.
+They were recruited in companies in which soldiers, sergeants and officers of Jewish descent could serve together.
+They were recruited to do their regular labour service and the ones called for training had all the obligations and rights set out in the 1936 Disciplinary Code for Employment.
+To this end, Major-General Anton Ganev, the Chief of the Labor Force, issued an order defining the structure and composition in terms of the recruited for training and service, as well as the mobilised ranks.
+In a complementary order from 18 April 1941 General Ganev pointed out that the relations with the Jews must be based on strictly established legal norms.
+Having in mind that most of the recruited Jews had not previously been used on physical work, they were required to meet at least 50% of the norm in the first week, 66% in the second, 75% in the third and from then on to work in accordance with the established standards.
+The Jewish workers had all the obligations and enjoyed all the rights that the ethnic Bulgarian workers had.
+With an order on 14 July 1941 Ganev defined their salary, and with another order the sergeants and officers of Jewish descent were allowed 15 days home leave in August and September 1941.